 TDS under section 194I shall apply even if the payee does not own the above mentioned assets.

 There is no TDS on refundable deposit like if the landlord collects security deposits which will be refunded at the time of vacating the building then on such payment no TDS to be deducted under section 194I.
+But TDS will apply in case of non-refundable deposits.

 If rent is credited to a suspense account or any other account then also TDS to be deducted on that rent.